 iv Anti-hedging rules

 Under German law, there is no general prohibition for executives to hedge themselves against risks to variable elements of their compensation.
 However, in case the variable remuneration components are stock options, a ban on risk hedging for management board members is presumed.
 This prohibition is derived from a management board member's duty of loyalty, since hedging would be contrary to the incentive function of stock options and, thus, also to the interests of the company.
-Furthermore, German law provides anti-hedging rules, for example, with respect to executive remuneration by financial institutions77 and insurance companies,78 and EU law provides anti-hedging rules, for example, with respect to executive remuneration by alternative investment fund managers (AIFMs)79 and undertakings for the collective investment of transferable securities (UCITS).80 According to these rules, financial institutions, insurance companies, AIFMs and UCITS must take appropriate measures to ensure that executives do not limit or cancel out the risk in connection with their risk-oriented compensation elements through hedging.
+Furthermore, German law provides anti-hedging rules, for example, with respect to executive remuneration by financial institutions78 and insurance companies,79 and EU law provides anti-hedging rules, for example, with respect to executive remuneration by alternative investment fund managers (AIFMs)80 and undertakings for the collective investment of transferable securities (UCITS).81 According to these rules, financial institutions, insurance companies, AIFMs and UCITS must take appropriate measures to ensure that executives do not limit or cancel out the risk in connection with their risk-orientated compensation elements through hedging.

-German generally accepted accounting principles,81 as well as the suggestions and recommendations contained in Section G. of the GCGC and, as the case may be, the International Financial Reporting Standards, require extensive annual public disclosure concerning the remuneration of a company's management board members.
+German generally accepted accounting principles82 as well as the suggestions and recommendations contained in Section G of the GCGC and, as the case may be, the International Financial Reporting Standards, require extensive annual public disclosure concerning the remuneration of a company's management board members.

 As regards German stock corporations, with the implementation of Section 162 of the Stock Corporation Act under ARUG II on 1 January 2020, the disclosure obligations have been further specified and extended.

-Previously, the disclosure had to form part of the notes to the annual financial statements and needed also to be reflected in a remuneration report, which had to form part of the management report and provided detailed information on the principles and the amount of the remuneration of the management board members.
-Disclosure of stock corporations also comprised the total annual remuneration with an individual breakdown for each management board member, divided into fixed and variable compensation components.
-Section 162 of the Stock Corporation Act now introduces the obligation of the management board and the supervisory board of a stock corporation to prepare a separate annual remuneration report regarding the remuneration granted and owed by the company in the last financial year to each individual current or former member of the management or the supervisory board.
+Section 162 of the Stock Corporation Act introduced the obligation of the management board and the supervisory board of a stock corporation to prepare a separate annual remuneration report regarding the remuneration granted and owed by the company in the last financial year to each individual current or former member of the management or the supervisory board.
 As a minimum disclosure, this report must contain, inter alia, the following information (to the extent available):